-- 18. Mr Dennis Tan asked about the implications of the UniSIM Law School ("ULS") graduates entering the market. - 19.
-The ULS intake will be relatively small 60 in the first batch and around 75 students in steady state.
+- Mr Dennis Tan asked about the implications of the UniSIM Law School ("ULS") graduates entering the market. - 17.
+The ULS intake will be relatively small: 60 in the first batch and around 75 students in steady state.
 It will thus not have a significant implication in terms of overall numbers.
-Moreover, its first batch of students will graduate in or after 2020, by which time the current situation should have resolved itself. - 20.
-What ULS will do is to provide a steady pipeline of family and criminal lawyers, areas in which there is an impending shortage if nothing is done. - Fresh graduates from local universities and overseas scheduled universities ("OSUs") generally choose not to practise in these areas. - There is a high attrition rate amongst those who do due to the stresses and emotional demands.
+Moreover, its first batch of students will graduate in or around 2020, by which time the current situation should have resolved itself. - 18.
+However, what ULS will do is to provide a steady pipeline of family and criminal lawyers, areas in which there is an impending shortage if nothing is done.

-- The current oversupply thus does not meet this very real need. - Whilst the ULS law degree will qualify its graduates for general practice, it is expected that they will practise family and criminal law.
+- Fresh graduates from local universities and overseas scheduled universities ("OSUs") generally choose not to practise in the areas of criminal and family law. - There is a high attrition rate amongst those who do, due to the stresses and emotional demands. - The current oversupply thus does not meet this very real need.
+The ULS programme, however, is designed to do so.
+It will in fact help the smaller law firms who are short of lawyers. - Whilst the ULS law degree will qualify its graduates for general practice, it is expected that they will practise family and criminal law.
 Its entire design from admission and selection criteria and curriculum are geared to encourage this outcome.
-ULS is targeted at mature individuals with relevant work experience, who would be better placed to decide at the outset if they want to practise in these areas. - 21.
-Mr Tan also asked about MinLaw's position on external law degrees and degrees from non-scheduled universities. - 22.
+ULS is targeted at mature individuals with relevant work experience, who would be better placed to decide at the outset if they want to practise in these setting areas. - 19.
+Mr Tan also asked about MinLaw's position on external law degrees and degrees from non-scheduled universities. - 20.
 The Government's position is that we must have high standards and a high quality of education for the practice of Singapore law.
-This is because the practice of law has widespread impact it affects the lives - National Archives of Singapore - 23.
-Prior to the mid-1990s, there was no restriction on external law degree holders practising. - 24.
-In 1993, the First Committee on the Supply of Lawyers reviewed the supply and quality of lawyers.
-It found that external degree courses and certain overseas universities generally did not provide the same quality of education as full-time law degrees offered by local and certain overseas law schools.
+This is because the practice of law has widespread impact - it affects the lives of people, society and the economy.